danpros/htmly/README.md

 ````

 ### Nginx
-The following are basic configuration for Nginx:
+The following is a basic configuration for Nginx:

 ````nginx
 server {